HackYourFuture-CPH/gamejoy/README.md

 These are some things you will get out of joining:

-- What will you get out of joining?
 - Stronger network across the HackYourFuture community
 - Work on your entrepreneurial mindset
 - Learn how to deploy your site to the web